 - Create a database and user on the SQL Server instance for Bitbucket Server to use.

 - Install Bitbucket Server on Windows, or on Linux or Mac.
-See Getting started.
+See the Bitbucket Server installation guide.

 See Supported platforms for the versions of SQL Server supported by Bitbucket Server.